Self-quarantine on return to B.C.

-Unless you are exempt, all international travellers returning to B.C. are required by law to self-quarantine for 14 days and complete the federal ArriveCAN application prior to their return or upon arrival.
+Unless you are exempt, all international travellers returning to B.C. are required by law to self-quarantine for 14 days and complete the federal ArriveCAN application prior to their return.
+Travellers arriving by air must also provide proof of a negative COVID-19 test before boarding their flight.

 On this page: